Who Opposes Fluoridation?

 Although Groth wrote that back in 1973, the trend has largely remained the same.
 Fluoridation spread rapidly through the United States, not by public demand, but by the executive actions of government bodies.
 As noted by Dr. James Dunning, of the Harvard School of Dental Medicine, ”The big cities in the United States were mostly fluoridated by executive action in such a way as to avoid public referenda.”

 #9: Over 50 Communities Since 2010

-Since 2010, over 50 North American communities, with approximately 2 million residents, have rejected water fluoridation, with over 30 of these communities voting to END longstanding water fluoridation programs.
+Since 2010, over 50 North American communities, with approximately one and a half million residents, have rejected water fluoridation, with over 30 of these communities voting to END longstanding water fluoridation programs.
 This includes:

 - Moncton, New Brunswick, Canada (pop.
 140,000)